 Strollers must be tagged at check in as hand luggage and can be kept until the boarding gate.
 They get usually returned right outside the carrier on arrival but depending on the airport we once had to retrieve it from the main baggage belt.

 We usually checked in out stroller but some models are allowed in the overhead bins: you can find our selection of best strollers for travel here.

 Kids meals on Aerlingus

-On short haul flights, the bar menu has a some kid friendly options and a kids ‘nibbler’ snack pack with included colouring sheets and small crayons.
+On short haul flights, the bar menu used to have a kids ‘nibbler’ snack pack with colouring sheets and small crayons but they have recently redone their menu and, at present, they don’t seem to have child specific options.
+If you want anything healthier than a chocolate bar or smaller than a sandwich, it is better to pack your own.
 As I already mentioned, bar food is available for purchase.

 On long haul flights complimentary meals are served and you can pre-book a complimentary kids meal contacting costumer service in advance.
 Additional snacks and drinks are available for purchase throughout the flight.